 Your website is likely the first impression a potential customer will receive about your company.
-When a potential customers land on your website they need to know what you offer, and how it will help them, they also need to know how to buy, you need to ask for the sales, you lose 100% of sales you don’t ask for.
-The earlier you are able to communicate these terms, the better.
+When potential customers visit your website, they need to know what you offer and how it will help them.
+They also need to know how to buy; you need to ask for the sale.
+Remember, you lose 100% of the sales you don’t ask for.
+The earlier and clearer you can communicate these terms, the better.

 Your website is like an office online.
-Imagine if you visit a physical office to engage their services but when you arrived everything was totally out of place in their office, you would probably endure staying around to honor the appointment, but you may not go ahead and do business with them or engage their services in any way through the service they offer has little to do with the appearance of their physical office.
+Imagine visiting a physical office to request a service, but upon arrival, everything is out of place.
+You might endure staying around to honour the appointment, but you may not proceed to do business with them or engage their services in any way.
+Although, the service they offer has little to do with the appearance of their physical office.

 The same applies to our websites.
-If a potential customer visits our website and there is too much for them to process, the prospects will probably conclude, if we care less simplifying our website to them, we probably care less about them.
-These first impressions can be nearly impossible to reverse or undo, and they often set the tone for the relationship that follows which is always often no sales.
+If potential customers visit our website and there are too much for them to process, they may conclude that we care less about simplifying our website for them, and therefore, we probably care less about them.
+These first impressions can be nearly impossible to reverse or undo and often set the tone for the ensuing relationship, which often results in no sales.

-Chances are their website does not employ the right words, or their words are not clear enough and consequently, it is costing those sales.
-The single most important ingredient on your website is the words.
-This is an excerpt from “3 Cores Your Website Should Include,” get this helpful PDF for free.
+Chances are their websites do not employ the right content, or their contents are not clear enough, and consequently, it is costing them sales.
+The single most important ingredient on your website is the content.